How Do You Turn A Ratio Into A Percentage

 Conclusion

 Now that you have a solid understanding of how to turn a ratio into a percentage, put your knowledge to the test!
-Try converting different ratios you encounter in your daily life into percentages.
+So try converting different ratios you encounter in your daily life into percentages.
 Share your experiences and any further questions you have in the comments section below.
 Engage with other readers and contribute to a collaborative learning environment.
 Your active participation will not only reinforce your own understanding but also help others master this essential skill.